cc-tweaked/CC-Tweaked/README.md

 ## What?
 ComputerCraft has always held a fond place in my heart: it's the mod which really got me into Minecraft, and it's the mod which has kept me playing it for many years.
-However, development of the original mod has slowed in recent years, as the original developers have had less time to work on the mod, and moved onto other projects and commitments
+However, development of the original mod has slowed, as the original developers have had less time to work on the mod, and moved onto other projects and commitments.

 CC:Tweaked (or CC:T for short) is an attempt to continue ComputerCraft's legacy.
 It's not intended to be a competitor to CC, nor do I want to take it in a vastly different direction to the original mod.
 Instead, CC:T focuses on making the